 Skin piercings are a type of body modification that has been popular since ancient times.
 In fact, the oldest earrings ever found date back to 2500 BC.
 While most people are familiar with standard ear lobe piercings and even most facial piercings, dermal or surface anchor piercings have been on the rise in the last several years.
 With more than 83 percent of Americans stating they have had their earlobes pierced, this is one trend that is here to stay.

-So what makes a dermal piercing so special?
-Unlike a standard surface piercing, these single-point surface anchor piercings are much trickier to change and care for because they don’t pierce through the skin.
+So what is a dermal piercing and what makes it so special?
+Single-point surface anchor piercings don’t pierce through the skin with an exit point like standard surface piercings and are much trickier to change and care for because of it.
 Instead, dermal piercings are embedded in the dermal layer with an anchor to keep it in place, without an exit point.
 With that being said, there are 5 things you need to know about before you get a surface anchor piercing.

 The best way to ensure that your dermal piercing looks great and heals properly is to get it done by a licensed and insured body piercing professional.
 Do your research and ask for recommendations from friends and family.
 Once you think you’ve found someone you’re comfortable with, be sure to look at previous work, visit their shop and ask about any qualifications and what type of business insurance coverage they carry.